As a little girl, I got giddy for December. And yet, I also resented December.

 It was only a matter of time before I decided to try my hand at baking these treasures.
 Because if I got it right, then I could relive those precious childhood moments in July if I so desired!!
 These are the flavours of my childhood, but they were not cookies my mom actually baked for us.
 She definitely had her repertoire of sweets that she relied on, but the little nibbles weren’t high on her list of favourites to bake.
 Actually to be honest, she didn’t have a major sweet tooth.
 So while Marble Cake or her German cheesecake and a few other tortes were usually pulled out, she didn’t regale us with a vast assortment of pastries.

 It was up to me to find those recipes that came closest to the flavours and textures that I cherished.
 When I found this recipe on Food 52, I couldn’t resist trying it.
 It has a distinctive flavour addition that you won’t find in most North American gingerbread: anise seed.
 And yet, what a wonderful addition it is.
 It gives the overall flavour a slight liquorice nuance.
 It isn’t overpowering in the least, but my oh my, does it make me feel like I’m eight years old again.
 My first bite, and I was hooked.
 This is exactly what I remember this gingerbread tasting like.
 Being that it originates in the Alsatian region, it is really a marriage of French and German influence.
-German gingerbread or lebkuchen doesn’t usually have the anise seed, it does have the more traditional gingerbread flavours we have come to know and expect.
+German gingerbread or lebkuchen doesn’t usually have the anise seed, but it does have the more traditional gingerbread flavours we have come to know and expect.
 But this recipe is a lovely change, and will elevate your gingerbread game to a new level.